Exploration vs. Fixation: Scaffolding Divergent and Convergent Thinking for Human-AI Co-Creation with Generative Models: User Study and Analysis Setup

+\looseness-1 \emph{Ablation: Associative-Thinking Prompting on Idea Diversity.} For RQ2, we examine associative-thinking prompting in \firstmode{} mode by comparing two conditions: (i) an \emph{associative-thinking} prompt that specifically instructs the model to generate ideas by drawing on remote connections across domains, and (ii) a \emph{non associative-thinking} prompt that simply instructs the model to generate creative and diverse ideas (see Appendix~\ref{appendix:prompts}).
+After the study, using the 24 initial prompts participants entered into \ours{}, we queried GPT-5 under both conditions three times each (9 ideas per run, matching \ours{}'s configuration), computed embedding-based diversity as the average pairwise cosine distance between CLIP ViT-bigG-14 encodings per run, and averaged the scores across runs.

-\paragraph{Thematic Analysis} We analyzed the interview transcripts using thematic analysis~\cite{clarke2017thematic,Braun01012006}.
-Two researchers conducted open coding on the transcripts.
-They first independently coded transcripts from two randomly selected participants, then met to discuss and refine the initial codes.
-After this, each researcher coded half of the remaining transcripts.
-Finally, they met again to review and consolidate the codes into overarching themes.
+\looseness-1 \emph{Thematic Analysis.} We analyzed interview transcripts using thematic analysis~\cite{clarke2017thematic,Braun01012006} (for RQ1--4).
+Two researchers independently coded transcripts from two randomly selected participants, met to discuss and refine codes, then each coded half of the remaining transcripts before meeting again to consolidate codes into themes.